kopja3/portfolio/README.md

 - Alcont DCS power supply cabinets, cross connection cabinets, and electronic cabinets mechanical and electrical installations, with verification inspections, field installations, Oulu, Pietarsaari, Sunila, Äänekoski, Kaskinen.
 - Electrical installations for electric heating houses, electrical work for electric boilers, electric saunas, and motor electrification.
 - Installation of electric heating systems in detached houses, electrical work during the construction of new detached houses.
 Electrical work for apartment buildings and industrial facilities.

+Thanks for checking out my portfolio!
+I look forward to future opportunities and collaborations that harness our combined strengths and innovations.